Collective relaxation dynamics in a three-dimensional lattice glass model

 With decreasing $T$ further, the dynamics keeps slowing down, and at very low temperatures $T \lesssim 0.325$, a more complex short time dynamics emerges.
 This is better appreciated in the Fourier relaxation spectrum~\cite{berthier2005numerical}

-as shown in \fig{fig:overlap_tau_alpha}(d).
+as shown in \fig{fig:overlap_tau_alpha}(d) (see details in SM~\cite{Supplement}).
 This representation clearly reveals additional relaxation processes taking place at intermediate frequencies between the microscopic peak and the main peak corresponding to the structural relaxation, in qualitative agreement with recent observations in particle models~\cite{Guiselin2022,Nishikawa2022}.

 We turn to the mean-squared displacement (MSD)

 to understand how particle motion leads to structural relaxation, see \fig{fig:MSD}(a).
 We find, as usual, that the MSD only becomes diffusive at long enough times, after a transient plateau that becomes longer at lower temperatures and a decreasing diffusion constant.
 However, the MSD slows down much less than the overlap.
 For instance, at the lowest temperature $T=0.26$ and at $t=3\times 10^8$, $\average{Q(t)} \simeq 0.98$ while $\average{\Delta^2(t)} \simeq 10^2$.
 It is a priori surprising that such large particle displacements lead to so little relaxation in the structure.